The University of Buckingham has introduced a one-year MA by research in the History of Art: Renaissance to Modernism.

 This groundbreaking programme is London-based and directed by the art historian Michael Prodger.
 The course will be supplemented by a series of ten guest seminars presented by an internationally distinguished group of art historians, artists and gallerists.

-Each seminar (approximately 70 minutes, beginning at 18:30) is followed by a post-seminar dinner in a private room, for those who wish to attend, where there will be an opportunity to continue the seminar discussion in an informal environment.
+Each seminar (approximately 70 minutes, beginning at 18:30) is followed by a post-seminar dinner, for those who wish to attend, where there will be an opportunity to continue the seminar discussion in an informal environment.
 The cost of the post-seminar dinners is included in the tuition fees.

 The dates and speakers for the 2016-17 seminars are: